entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 resource requirements.
 These settings can be provided under the `spec` object of the custom resource.
 It currently supports the following attributes:
 * `spec.resourceRequirements.storageRequest` - the initial storage requested from the persistence provider.
-Please keep in mind that resizable storage is not supported by all storage providers, and that this may be the final size of the storage allocated.
+Please keep in mind that resizable storage is not supported by all storage providers, and this may be the final size of the storage allocated.
 * `spec.resourceRequirements.storageLimit` - the maximum amount of storage required by the deployment.
-* `spec.resourceRequirements.memoryRequest` - the initial memory requested from the node the deployment's primary container is running on
+* `spec.resourceRequirements.memoryRequest` - the initial memory requested from the node the deployment's primary container is running on.
 * `spec.resourceRequirements.memoryLimit` - the maximum amount of memory the deployment's primary container will use.
-If it exceeds this amount, the container maybe be terminated by Kubernetes.
+If it exceeds this amount, the container may be terminated by Kubernetes.
-* `spec.resourceRequirements.cpuRequest` - the initial CPU allocation from the node the deployment's primary container is running on
+* `spec.resourceRequirements.cpuRequest` - the initial CPU allocation from the node the deployment's primary container is running on.
 * `spec.resourceRequirements.cpuLimit` - the maximum CPU allocation for the deployment's primary container.
-* `spec.resourceRequirements.fileUploadLimit`  - the maximum upload file size supported by the deployment
+* `spec.resourceRequirements.fileUploadLimit`  - the maximum upload file size supported by the deployment.

 All of these attributes require a number and a unit of measurement, e.g. "64Mi".
 Please consult the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container)